eliotsykes/monitorstxt/README.md

 	  And I should be able to search

 	  Scenario: Search over SSL
-	    When I go to https://www.duckduckgo/
+	    Given I go to https://www.duckduckgo/
-	    And I fill in "q" with "site:news.ycombinator.com" And I press submit
+	    When I fill in "q" with "site:news.ycombinator.com" And I press submit
 		Then I should be on https://duckduckgo.com/?q=site%3Anews.ycombinator.com
-		Then I should see "Hacker News" within "h2"
+		And I should see "Hacker News" within "h2"

 ## monitors.txt looks a lot like a Cucumber feature
 monitors.txt ought to be flexible and easy to read, hence why I've gone with this format.
 Alternative formats to Cucumber's Gherkin ought to be supported if needed.